electric-sql/pglite/docs/docs/api.md

 ::: tip NOTE

-Queries methods will wait for the `waitReady` promise to resolve if called before the database has fully initialised, and so it's not necessary to wait for it explicitly.
+Query methods will wait for the `waitReady` promise to resolve if called before the database has fully initialised, and so it is not necessary to wait for it explicitly.

 :::